karttur/setup-theme-blog/_posts/2018/2018-01-20-so-simple-edits.markdown

 ```
 - title: About
   url: /about/
-  include: 'N'

 - title: Front
   url: /
-  include: 'N'

 - title: Karttur on GitHub
   url: https:karttur.github.io/overview/
-  include: 'N'

 - title: Articles
   url: /'site-articles'/
-  include: 'N'

 - title: Blog
   url: /blog/
-  include: 'N'

 - title: Search
   url: /search/
-  include: 'N'
 ```

 The Karttur pages on GitHub.com are thematically separated in different repositories (blogs).
 To keep track of the different repositories I chose to give different names to the 'article' class of each repository.
 Thus the line "url: /'site-articles'/" above, varies for each repository.
-This change must then be reflected in the file generating the 'articles', which for the Karttur solution translates to creating a new repository folder, with an adjusted <span class='file'>index.md</span> file </span class='file'>'site-articles'/index.md</span>.
+This change must then be reflected in the file generating the 'articles', which for the Karttur solution translates to creating a new repository folder, with an adjusted <span class='file'>index.md</span> file <span class='file'>'site-articles'/index.md</span>.

 ### 'site-articles' index.md

 As Karttur's blogs cover different thematic areas, for any new theme I rename the general 'article' folder to a name reflecting the theme, and edit the <span class='file'>index.md</span> file in that renamed folder.
-As an example, in the 'overview' blog, 'article' is renamed to 'overview', and then </span class='file'>'overview/index.md</span> is edited to look for posts with the YAML parameter _categories_ set to 'overview':
+As an example, in the 'overview' blog, 'article' is renamed to 'overview', and then <span class='file'>'overview/index.md</span> is edited to look for posts with the YAML parameter _categories_ set to 'overview':

 ```
 {% raw %}